 Horse and carriage

 The Romans built official inns at regular intervals of a day's journey, adding smaller hostels between for slower travellers.
 An inn was an oblong building with stables, kitchen and dining room on the ground floor, and bedrooms on the upper floor.
 There was often a courtyard on the side with a smith and repair shop.
 Other inns were just an empty shell with a place for animals and people alike.
 In the cities there were a variety of hostels, restaurants and snack-bars, but due to a bad reputation, visitors staying more than a day or two would hire private lodgings.
 Affluent Romans avoided the inns, preferring to set up their own tents, or to stay with friends.
-Roman writers such as Horace or Apuleius criticized inns for their aulterated wine, filthy sleeping quarters, extortionate innkeepers, gamblers, thieves and prostitutes.
+Roman writers such as Horace or Apuleius criticized inns for their adulterated wine, filthy sleeping quarters, bed bugs, extortionate innkeepers, gamblers, thieves and prostitutes.

 There were no ships dedicated to carrying passengers.
 Passengers had to travel on cargo ships when space was available.
 It cost a family two drachma (two days wages) to sail from Alexandria to Athens.
 Because the ships carried cargo, they would often dock at night.
 Water was provided for passengers, but no food or accommodation.
 Passengers would go ashore to find their own housing and they were always responsible for their own food.
-All passage was booked with the captain.
+All passage was arranged with the captain.
 The two main types of ships in Paul's day were merchant ships or warships.
 Ships were propelled by oar or by sail.
 Pirates were always a threat, although the Roman government did a good job in keeping them at bay.

 The grain ships from Alexandria played a key role in the ancient world.
 Egyptian wheat supplied at least a third of the grain needed to feed the population of Rome.
 Rome needed to import between 200,000 and 400,000 tons of wheat a year to feed its population of about one million.
 Paul travelled on one of these grain ships on his journey to Rome.
 Some of these ships were huge: 180 feet long, 45 feet wide and deep, and could carry 1,200 tons of grain.